nuxencs/seasonpackarr/ARCHITECTURE.md

 ## System Summary

 `seasonpackarr` is a config-driven Go service with a small CLI surface.
-It accepts authenticated autobrr webhook requests, filters announces against configured torrent clients, builds exact import plans from torrent contents, hardlinks reusable episode files into the expected season-pack folder, and imports the pack into the torrent client.
+It discovers packs through opt-in Prowlarr RSS polling, manual searches, and authenticated autobrr webhook requests.
+It filters releases against configured torrent clients, builds exact import plans from torrent contents, hardlinks reusable episode files into the expected season-pack folder, and imports the pack into the torrent client.

 ## Main Runtime Flow